John Neal: Temperance

 As a child, Neal decided to avoid intemperate drinking and maintained this personal conviction throughout his life.
-He did not associate himself with the temperance movement until after he returned to Portland, Maine from London.
+He did not associate himself with the temperance movement until after he returned to Portland, Maine, from London.
 His first invitation to lecture an audience was for the annual address for the Portland Association for the Promotion of Temperance in 1829.
 Neal Dow, John Neal's cousin, was a leader of the prohibition movement, and in 1836 Neal engaged in public debates with his cousin to defend moderate wine drinking as an alternative to total abstinence.
 It was in this period between the late 1830s and late 1840s that Neal became disillusioned with the temperance movement, which had moved away from a focus on moral suasion to enacting prohibition laws; Dow and his followers "instead of regarding the injunction, 'Be temperate in all things,' were furiously intemperate on the subject of temperance; making total abstinence the condition of citizenship, and almost of civilization."
 Neal remained convinced of "the evils of intemperance ...
 They could not well be exaggerated; the only question was about the remedy."

 Dueling

 In his first novel (1817), Neal portrayed dueling as a holdover from an aristocratic era that is immoral, pointless, antidemocratic, and anti-American, charging "that here, in America, a gentleman may cut another's throat, or blow out his brains with complete impunity."
-His "Essay on Duelling" that same year attacked the institution as a gendered performance, or "the unqualified evidence of manhood", believing that "in his closet every man wishes duelling abolished, and if every man who wishes it sincerely in private would but speak as firmly in publick [sic], it would be abolished."
+His "Essay on Duelling" that year attacked the institution as a gendered performance, or "the unqualified evidence of manhood", believing that "in his closet every man wishes duelling abolished, and if every man who wishes it sincerely in private would but speak as firmly in publick [sic], it would be abolished."

 Social hierarchy

-Neal's Quaker upbringing likely instilled in him an aversion to "worldly titles" he claimed were unfitting in republican society.
+Neal's Quaker upbringing likely instilled in him an aversion to "worldly titles" he said were unfitting in republican society.
 He mocked them with humorous works like the title page of his first novel (1817) that claimed the book was "Reviewed By—Himself—'Esquire.'"
 In "A Summary View of America" (1824) he decried that the US had fallen away from its ideals of equality to a place in which "titles are multiplying ...
 Even the pride of ancestry ... has found root in that republican soil.
 There is a tremendous contention ... between the families of yesterday, and those of the day before."
 As a lawyer he refused to address Chief Justice John Marshall or any other judge as "your honor," claiming that "there is no greater humbug in the minds of men than this obsequious bowing to men of high station.
 The great thinkers of the world are the workers of the world, the producers of the world."